scionproto/scion/doc/manuals/control.rst

 types or for certain interfaces, the corresponding ``StaticInfoExtension`` will either be omitted or include only partial metadata.

-If the configuration file exists, it must be syntactically valid..
+If the configuration file exists, it must be syntactically valid.

-The structure of the configuration is presented as a pseudo-JSON with a more detailed explanation of the individual fields below.
+The structure of the configuration is presented as pseudo-JSON with a more detailed explanation of the individual fields below.

 .. code-block:: yaml